Culture of Australia: Folklore

 Australian stories and legends have a cultural significance independent of their empirical truth or falsehood.
-This can be seen in the portrayal of bushranger Ned Kelly as a mixture of the underdog and Robin Hood.
+This can be seen in the portrayal of bushranger Ned Kelly as a mixture of the underdog and Robin Hood and an example of "the independence and the maverick spirit of early Australia".

 Militarily, Australians have served in numerous overseas wars, ranging from World War I through to recent regional security missions, such as East Timor, Iraq and Afghanistan.
-Australian war culture generally consists of somber reflection and commemoration, focusing on noble sacrifice rather than glory.
+Australian war culture generally consists of somber reflection and commemoration, focusing on "on-field heroism and sacrifice" rather than glory.
 An annual national holiday, Anzac Day, exists for this purpose.
 The Australian experience of defeat in the Gallipoli Campaign, the first iconic moment in modern Australia's involvement in war, is viewed by Australians with both pride for the fighting of the soldiers, and bitterness for the perceived negligence on the part of British commanders.
-The incidences of bravery and determination displayed during the campaign for Gallipoli, as well as the mutual respect for their Turkish adversaries led by Kemal Atatürk, are seen as part of the ANZAC spirit.
+The instances of bravery and determination displayed during the campaign for Gallipoli, as well as the mutual respect for their Turkish adversaries led by Kemal Atatürk, are seen as part of the ANZAC spirit.
 During the First World War, Australian soldiers were considered to be remarkably determined, united and hard-working.
 Many Australians knew how to ride and shoot prior to enlistment, making them talented recruits, but they were also infamous for their lax attitude towards formal parade ground discipline, a notoriety that the Australian soldiers reveled in.
 From this the notion of the larrikin Digger emerged, an important part of contemporary Australian identity.